10 Great and Affordable Used V12 Powered Cars

-V12 is inherently balanced, extremely powerful and it sounds just about right more often than not.
+V12 Cars are inherently balanced, extremely powerful and it sounds just about right more often than not.
 On the downside, it’s heavy, bulky and expensive to manufacture.
 In other words it’s usually reserved for powerful luxury sports cars with prestigious badges.
 Usually doesn’t have to mean exclusively, however.
 If you’re thinking what I’m thinking, and that’s somewhere down the line of: “I might just be able to afford one” – you’re in for a treat.
-Out of scarce selection of V12-powered vehicles, we’ve found 10 that can pass as affordable.
+Out of scarce selection of V12 powered vehicles, we’ve found 10 that can pass as affordable.
 Of course, affordable is relatively subjective matter, and we’re talking about used cars here.
-Moreover, we had to list couple of W12-powered cars as well in order to round off the figure to 10.
+Moreover, we had to list couple of W12 powered cars as well in order to round off the figure to 10.
 Hope you won’t mind.
 Finally, one of the reasons these cars are affordable is the fact that they’re bottomless money pits more often than not.

 Mercedes-Benz S600 (W140)

 W140 generation models were the first Mercedes-Benz S Class cars as we know them today.
 They first appeared in 1991, but it would be two more years before the most potent, V12 powered S600 arrived.
 When it did arrive, sedan cost $130,300 and coupe had the MSRP of $133,300.
 Today, you can get them for as little as that $3,000 difference between the body styles.
 However, better preserved, younger S600’s with somewhat lower mileage can easily cost around $15,000.
 And you don’t only get the pure nineties refinement with them.
 You also get the 4-speed auto trans, 389 horsepower out of that bulky 6.0L V12 engine, and 15 mpg combined.
 Coupe will usually garner somewhat larger sticker, but there are no rules more than 20 years after.